nid44n/carbon-forestry-sea/README.md

 # To what extent does Land Use Change from Deforestation contribute to CO₂ emissions across SEA countries? 🌳
 Hi there!
-I am Nidaan, an ESG Data Analyst! 🙌🏻 I used data from the World Bank ESG DataBank and am currently practising my data analysis skills.
+I am Nidaan, this is my portfolio to apply for ESG Data Analyst (and related roles)! 🙌🏻 I used data from [The World Bank](https://databank.worldbank.org/) and am currently practising my data analysis skills.
 I'd love to hear any feedback.
 Thank you and hope you find this insightful!<br /><br />
 To answer this, we divide into several questions! <br /> <br />

-## 1️⃣How does forest loss, weighted by forest area, influence CO₂ emissions from land-use change across Southeast Asian countries?
+## 1️⃣ How does forest loss, weighted by forest area, influence CO₂ emissions from land-use change across Southeast Asian countries?
 First, I cleaned data I extracted from the World Bank using MySQL.
 After finishing the preprocessing step, I transformed data into Jupyter Notebook to later be processed by Python.
 Using Random Forest algorithm, I discovered that the feature importance score for the following factors are as follows: <br />

 **Tree Cover Loss (hectares) : 91.1%** <br />